codebyankita/Go-course-Udemy/README.md

 💡 Why I’m Only Changing the Package Name (Not the main() Function)

-You might have noticed that inside the basics, intermediate, and advanced folders, many files still have a main() function — and that’s completely okay.
+You might have noticed that inside the main, intermediate, and advanced folders, many files still have a main() function — and that’s completely okay.
 I don’t rename the main() function in those files because we’re not trying to run them directly while they’re sitting in those folders.
 Each of those folders is like a “storage area” for code examples we’ve already covered.
 If you tried to run any of those folders directly, you’d get an error — because Go doesn’t allow multiple files with main() functions in the same package (i.e., folder) to be compiled together.

-Instead of spending time removing or renaming every main() function, I simply change the package name to match the folder (package basics, package intermediate, etc.).
+Instead of spending time removing or renaming every main() function, I simply change the package name to match the folder (package main, package intermediate, etc.).
 That way, the files are still saved for reference, but Go won’t treat them as executable programs anymore — it will treat them like regular library code that’s not meant to be run directly.

 Later, if you want to run any of those example files again, just move the file out into the main folder, rename its package to main, and make sure there’s no other file with a main() function in that folder.
 Then you can run it normally using: